gDub74/Eventz/readme.txt

 removeAll(eventName)

-    Removes all handlers registered with an event.
+    -Removes all handlers registered with an event.

     eventName:  String name of a registerd event.